-GENERAL INFORMATION FOR ROBOTICS AND BEYOND’S CAMP CLASS TOPICS
+IMPORTANT INFORMATION FOR ROBOTICS AND BEYOND’S STEM & DESIGN CAMP CLASS TOPICS

-When you register for our full day camp and have paid the deposit, you will receive a confirmation email which will direct you to a Topic Interest Survey form where you can indicate and rate your interest in up to 8 STEM & Design Camp Class topics.
+Choosing camp topics: When you register for our full day camp and have paid the deposit, you will receive a confirmation email with a link to a Topic Interest Survey form.
+This form allows you to indicate and rate your interest in up to 8 STEM & Design Camp Class topics.
 Campers will attend between 2 and 4 topics during their week of camp, depending on the number of period blocks required for their choices.
 All topic choices will be fulfilled to the greatest extent possible.
 Campers will usually have both of at least their top 2 choices.
 We do not guarantee that a camper will get all of their top choices.
 We reserve the right to remove a topic or change its scope depending on staff availability and how soon we receive camper topic interest responses.
 Early return of your topic preferences will increase your chance of having your top choices filled.
-The deadline for returning this survey is May 1st but earlier responses will help us to plan our staffing.
-Those registering after May 1st must return the survey as soon as possible.
+The deadline for returning this survey is May 15 but earlier responses will help us to plan our staffing.
+Those registering after May 15 must return the survey within 1 week.

-We know that student topic interests may change after the survey is submitted.
+Changes to camper topic interests: Student interest in topics may change after the survey is submitted.
 We will accommodate changes as much as possible.
 Full day campers will receive a final schedule at least one week before their camp week starts.
 On the Topic Interest Survey form, be sure to read and understand all of the text, including the schedule for Monday-Thursday and Friday.
 On Fridays, we allow students to spend their time on their favorite topics or special presentations by visitors or our instructors, or a tour of the JJ McCarthy Observatory on the school campus.

-Several topics require that an online account be created so the student can continue their work outside of the camp.
+Student software accounts: Several topics require that an online account be created for software so the student can continue their work outside of the camp.
 Your camper registration form allows you to provide that email account address and it will also be requested on your topic choice form.

-Advanced Robotics with VEX, Tetrix and/or EV3 robotics systems
+Intermediate Robotics with VEX and/or NXT and/or EV3 robotics systems (expand for details)

 CIRCUITS, MICROCONTROLLERS AND MICROCOMPUTERS